marcboquet/slicehost-tools/README.markdown

     delete [DOMAIN]      			removes a domain
-    apikey [APIKEY]      			set your Slicehost API Key and save it to ~/.slicehost-tools help [TASK]          			describe available tasks or one specific task
+    apikey [APIKEY]      			set your Slicehost API Key and save it to ~/.slicehost-tools help [TASK]          			describe available tasks or one specific task to_zonefile [DOMAIN]			output a zone file for the given domain

 slicehost-slice